Ekumen-OS/ros2_testing_workshop_roscon_es_25/modules/module_1/doc/README.md

 ## Motivation

 Linters are automated tools that **analyze source code** to flag programming errors, bugs, style inconsistencies, and suspicious constructs.
 Think of them as a grammar and spell checker for your code.
 They don't check if your logic is correct, but they ensure the code adheres to a set of predefined rules, making it **more readable, consistent, and less prone to common errors**.
-These linters can be intgerated with IDEs to automatically provide feedback and reformat code on save for example, maintaining the quality during active development as well.
+These linters can be integrated with IDEs to automatically provide feedback and reformat code on save for example, maintaining the quality during active development as well.

-Their importance in maintaining high-quality software cannot be understimated:
+Their importance in maintaining high-quality software cannot be underestimated:

 - **Enforce Consistency**: In any project, especially collaborative ones, a consistent coding style is crucial for readability.
 Linters automatically enforce these style guides, ensuring everyone writes code that looks and feels the same.
 - **Prevent Bugs**: Static analysis tools can detect potential issues, such as memory leaks, uninitialized variables, or dangerous code patterns, long before the code is ever run.
 This saves significant time in debugging.